 E. Notices, posters, or signs may be placed only on bulletin boards, “Approved Posting Areas,” or similar locations designated for such purpose.
-A list of these locations is available in the Center for Student Enrichment (University Center).
+A list of these locations are available on our Northern Michigan University’s website here or in the Center for Student Enrichment (Northern Center).

 F. Materials shall be posted in such a manner as not to deface or damage the surface to which they are attached.
-Masking tape is an acceptable means of securing materials to a surface.
-Scotch or Scotch-type tape and duct tape are not allowed.
+Pushpins, staples, and painters’ tape are acceptable means of securing materials to the designated posting areas or bulletin boards across campus.
+Scotch or Scotch-type tape and duct tape are not allowed on walls.

 H. Lawn or ground signs must be approved by the Facilities department.